mrlauer/coffee-script-monads/README.md

     The same, but with nothing acutally bound.
   * `expression`
     Just like the previous form.
 The only difference is that with the <- the right-hand side can be a multiline block.
+  * `when condition block`
+  * `expression when condition`
+    Both of these forms are monad conditionals with no else clause.
+A simple if-else works fine too, as long as both branches yield monadic objects when evaluated.
   * `mlet (a) <- block`
     Bind some non-monadic variable.
 This is NOT an assignment, but rather a new binding--if the variable exists in an outer scope it is not changed.
 That is why the syntax is that of a monadic binding, not an assignment.
 The parentheses around the parameter(s) are optional